ermankrty/datab-or/README.md

 Reduced repeated checks during record updates
 Improved handling when a record lookup returns no match Simplified the update path for existing entries
+Fixed ordering when multiple records share the same key